MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 This command gets the content of the Chapter1.txt file.
 It uses the **Path** parameter to specify the name of the item.
-`Get-Content` passes the content down the pipeline.
-Because there are no other pipeline elements, the content is formatted by default and displayed at the command line.
+`Get-Content` passes the content down the pipeline Because there are no other pipeline elements, the content is formatted by default and displayed at the command line.

 ### Example 2: Get the first 50 lines from a text file and store the results in another file